haseebanwar/create-react-pkg/packages/create-react-package/README.md

 You can also use React `lazy` and `Suspense` to load components lazily.

-> Note: Code-splitting is not supported for UMD module format.
+> Note: Code-splitting is not supported for UMD format.

 ### Configure Supported Browsers

 Create React Package uses [Browserslist](https://github.com/browserslist/browserslist) to target a broad range of browsers.
-By default, the generated project includes Browserslist configuration in package.json.
+By default, the generated project includes the following Browserslist configuration in package.json.

 ```json
 "browserslist": {